How gold open access may make things worseIn: science politics

 In the end, it seems the trust in ‘market forces’ and ‘competition’ to solve these problems for us is about as baseless and misguided as the entire neoliberal ideology from which this pernicious faith springs.

-At the very least, if there ever should be universal gold OA, the market needs to be heavily regulated with drastic price caps below current article processing charges, or the situation will be worse than today: today, you have to cozy up with professional editors to get published in ‘luxury segment’ journals.
+At the very least, if there ever should be universal gold OA, the market needs to be heavily regulated with drastic, enforced, world-wide, universal price caps much below current article processing charges, or the situation will be worse than today: today, you have to cozy up with professional editors to get published in ‘luxury segment’ journals.
 In a universal OA world, you would also have to be rich.
 This may be better for the public in the short term, as they then would at least be able to access all the research.
 In the long term, however, if science suffers, so will eventually the public.
 In today’s world, one needs some tricks to read paywalled articles, such as Sci-Hub or #icanhazpdf or friends at rich institutions.
 In this brave new universal gold OA world, you need cold, hard cash to even be able to get read.
 Surely, unpublished discoveries must be considered worse than hard-to-read, but published discoveries?

 Thus, from any perspective, gold OA with corporate publishers will be worse than even the dreaded status quo.
 [UPDATE I: After I wrote this post, the American Research Libraries posted an article pretty much along the same lines, emphasizing the reduced market power of the individual authors above and beyond many of the same concerns I have raised above.
 Clearly, a quick analysis by anyone will reveal the unintended consequences of merely ‘flipping’ existing journals to an APC-based OA format.
 UPDATE II: A few month after this post, a recent study by several research-intensive universities in the US also came to the same conclusions as the ARL and yours truly: “the total cost to publish in a fully article processing charge-funded journal market will exceed current library journal budgets”]